 Fellow, The Carter Center

 Year Graduated: 2012

 Obehi Okojie decided to go back to law school for his LL.M. degree because of his passion for research and legal scholarship.
 He closely followed the careers of some Nigerian scholars and professors he met during his time in law school pursuing his LL.B.
 Having seen the extent of these scholar's contributions to the shaping of law and policy through their respective scholarships, upon graduation he was convinced that he was not only going to become a lawyer, but also an academic scholar.
-It was in pursuit of this dream that he decided to attend Pacific McGeorge.
+It was in pursuit of this dream that he decided to attend McGeorge School of Law.

-Obehi will attend Georgetown to pursue a S.J.D. degree this fall.
+Obehi is at Georgetown in pursuit of his S.J.D. degree.
 His curiosity for knowledge and zeal to contribute to nation-building through legal scholarship, which would constructively shape law and policy in Africa, motivated him to pursue an S.J.D. degree.
-The SJD program at Georgetown will afford him the environment needed to confront very critical challenges facing Africa through research and ultimately prepare him for the academic career that he dreamed of.
+The SJD program at Georgetown affords him the environment needed to confront very critical challenges facing Africa through research and ultimately prepare him for the academic career that he dreamed of.
 During his time as a doctoral candidate at Georgetown, Obehi plans to focus his studies on international and comparative law with special focus on Nigeria and Africa.
 Specifically, his dissertation research will focus on the African Union's multilateral framework for democracy and its impact on conflict in post-colonial Africa.
 After this program, he hopes to pursue a career in teaching.

 As one committed to contributing to positive nation-building, Obehi finds legal practice to be rewarding because it has afforded him the best opportunity to impact lives and ultimately society.